MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-X-Surface-Transportation-Board/subchapter-C-Accounts-Records-Reports/part-1244-Waybill-Analysis-Transportation-Property-Railroads/section-1244.9.md

 (2) Prior to filing a complaint, a complainant, upon written request, may obtain a copy of the incoming waybill request and the applicable confidentiality agreement.
 This request must identify the party involved, give the approximate date the data was released, briefly describe the alleged violation, and substantiate the need for this information for purposes of filing a complaint.

-(3) An original and three (3) copies of the complaint shall be filed with the Director, Office of Economics, and Administration, Surface Transportation Board, Washington, DC.
+(3) The complaint shall be filed with the Director, Office of Economics, and Administration, Surface Transportation Board, Washington, DC.
 A copy of the complaint shall also be served on the alleged violator(s).

 (4) An answer must be filed within 20 days after service of the complaint.